PFAS Are Everywhere—but What Are They, Exactly?

 SAINT JANE LUXURY SUN RITUAL PORE SMOOTHING SPF 30

-This natural mineral sunscreen has been a PrimaFoodie favorite for the second year in a row.
+One of our favorites for three years running!
 Rich in botanical antioxidants, including green tea, and hydrating ingredients, it doubles as a protective face moisturizer.
 We love how sheer it is, with the perfect amount of tint that results in no white cast from the zinc oxide, only a dewy finish.
 It is quite thin, so reapplication throughout the day is necessary.

 TRUE BOTANICALS SKIN BARRIER SUN SHIELD SPF 30